Sigmarik/graphics-engine/docs/asset_system/EVENT_ROUTING.md

  some_expression :  "Hello" -> "Hello" -> "World"
 {some_expression}:  "Hello"      ->       "World"
 ```
+*If `some_expression` sent three events, the first two of which had "Hello" for payload, then the expression `{some_expression}` would have emitted an update event only twice, when the payload of the underlying expression (e.g. `some_expression`) changed.*

 An operator enclosed in a pair of square brackets (`[]`) will erase its value after each update.
 Is is useful for tracking the origin of the event in operators with multiple inputs.